PaperFinder/paperfinderv3/readme.md

 `MANGLE_KEY` environment variable is a secret key to prevent scraping from server

-`SEARCH_THRESHOLD` environment variable soecifies the % of words that have to match for a search to come as valid
+`SEARCH_THRESHOLD` environment variable specifies the % of words that have to match for a search to come as valid

 ## Environment